Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Preliminaries, main results, and relation to stability

 \subsection{Linear stability}

 In \cite[Theorem 3.6]{CHS} it is shown that the homogeneous in space stationary state $\rho_\infty^\kappa$ is linearly asymptotically stable in $L^2\big({\mathbb T}^d \times \R_+\big)$ as long as

 for all $k \in \mathbb{N}$.
 In the following lemma, we show that when replacing the inequality with an equality in \eqref{eq:linearstabilitycond1}, yielding the value of $\kappa$ where $\rho_\infty$ is no longer linearly asymptotically stable, \eqref{eq:linearstabilitycond1} is identical to the bifurcation condition \eqref{eqn:W_tilde_equal_0}.
-For many problems, linear stability of a stationary state $\bar\rho_\infty$ is equivalent to the spectrum of $D_{\bar\rho} \bar {\mathcal G} (\bar\rho_\infty,\kappa)$ laying in the left complex half-space (see the discussion in \cite[Sec.
-I.7]{Kielhofer2012}.
+For many problems, linear stability of a stationary state $\bar\rho_\infty$ is equivalent to the spectrum of $D_{\bar\rho} \bar {\mathcal G} (\bar\rho_\infty,\kappa)$ being located in the left complex half-space (see the discussion in \cite[Sec.
+I.7]{Kielhofer2012}).
 For some equations, for example semilinear equations, it is even possible to get nonlinear stability out of the study of the spectrum of $D_{\bar\rho} \bar {\mathcal G} (\bar\rho_\infty,\kappa)$.
-However, as \eqref{eqn:2} is both nonlinear and non-local, we cannot apply this kind of general theory and the link between the eigenvalues and linear stability, although expected, was not granted before proving the following lemma.
+However, as \eqref{eqn:2} is both nonlinear and non-local, we cannot apply this general theory.
+The rigorous connection between the eigenvalues and linear stability for \eqref{eqn:2} is provided in the following lemma.